 Meanwhile, Detective Conan is the 4th Best Manga of All Time, according to the survey.

-Detective Conan has over 250 million copies in circulation around the world and is one of the longest-running manga series with 100 volumes out.
+Detective Conan has over 250 million copies in circulation worldwide and is one of the longest-running manga series with 100 volumes out.
 The series got more than 25,400 votes in the survey.

 5. Dragon Ball

 Dragon Ball has been cited as inspiration across various different media and is widely referenced in global popular culture to date.
-The series continues to be celebrated by people around the world, in television and music, by celebrities and athletes, and even in Macy’s Thanksgiving Parades.
+The series continues to be celebrated by people globally, in television and music, by celebrities and athletes, and even in Macy’s Thanksgiving Parades.

 The manga series, which is also credited with setting trends for popular shonen manga and anime since the 1980s, has over 260 million copies in circulation globally, averaging 6.19 million copies per volume.